Gemini (1999 film)

-Gemini (also known as Sōseiji; 双生児, "Twins") is a 1999 horror film by Shinya Tsukamoto, loosely based on an Edogawa Ranpo story, which pursues his theme of the brutally physical and animalistic side of human beings rearing its ugly head underneath a civilized veneer, present in previous films like Tetsuo: The Iron Man (1989) and Tokyo Fist (1995), in what is a new territory for Tsukamoto—a story set in the late Meiji era (1868–1912) with no stop-motion photography and no industrial setting.
+Gemini (also known as Sōseiji; 双生児, "Twins") is a 1999 horror film by Shinya Tsukamoto.
+It is loosely based on an Edogawa Ranpo story, which pursues Tsukamoto's theme of the brutally physical and animalistic side of human beings rearing its ugly head underneath a civilized veneer.
+These themes are also present in his previous films like Tetsuo: The Iron Man (1989) and Tokyo Fist (1995).
+Gemini has elements new to Tsukamoto at the time, including being set in the late Meiji era (1868–1912), no stop-motion photography, and a non-industrial setting.

 Plot

-Tokyo.
-1910.
-Dr. Daitokuji Yukio (Masahiro Motoki), a former military doctor who has taken over a successful practice from his father and treats plague victims, is living a charmed life: he is a respected young doctor with a successful practice and Rin (Ryo), a beautiful wife.
-His only problem is that she suffers from amnesia, and her past is unknown.
+Set in Tokyo in 1910, the film centers Dr. Daitokuji Yukio (Masahiro Motoki), a former military doctor who has taken over a successful practice from his father and treats plague victims.
+His only problem is that his wife, Rin (Ryo), suffers from amnesia, and her past is unknown.

-However, things begin to fall apart.
 Both his parents die suddenly, killed by a mysterious stranger who looks just like him.
 His relationship with his wife worsens after he chooses to cure the mayor instead of destitute denizens of nearby ghettos.
-While isolated from his relatives, he one day faces the mysterious stranger who turns out to be his long-lost rejected twin, Sutekichi (again Motoki).
-Bent on revenge, Sutekichi throws him into the garden's well and takes over his life and his wife.
+While isolated from his relatives, he one day faces the mysterious stranger who turns out to be his long-lost rejected twin, Sutekichi (Motoki).
+Seeking revenge, Sutekichi throws him into the garden's well and takes over his life.

 The final conflict between the two brothers is realized when Yukio, forced into an animalistic existence in the well, reemerges, prompting the fratricidal fight for the love of the same woman, since it turns out (while he takes over Yukio's role) that Rin had actually once been Sutekichi's lover.